 Preferred stock ETFs are exchange-traded funds that enable investors to buy a portfolio of preferred stocks.
 But what exactly are preferred stocks?
-Preferred stock can be considered a hybrid of common stock and bonds.
-The reason for this hybrid status is that preferred stocks are equity securities like common stocks but have income qualities like bonds.
+Preferred stock is like a hybrid of common stock and bonds.
+The reason for this hybrid status is that preferred stocks are securities that deal in equity, like common stocks, but they have income traits like those of bonds.

 Like bonds, preferred stocks are assigned a par value and they pay a stated rate of interest.
-The price of the preferred stock tends to fluctuate with the rise and fall of interest rates, similar to bonds (prices move in the opposite direction of interest rates).
+The price of the preferred stock tends to change with the rise and fall of interest rates.
+As with bonds, the price of a preferred stock moves in the opposite direction of interest rates.

 Preferred stocks are also unique in that they receive priority status if there were a bankruptcy and liquidation proceeding with the corporate issuer.
-For example, if a particular company needed to liquidate assets in a bankruptcy proceeding, preferred stockholders would receive money (if any remains) before the common stockholders (but after the creditors and bondholders).
-This explains the preferred moniker.
+For example, if a company needed to liquidate all their assets per court order, preferred stockholders would receive money (if any remains) before the common stockholders (but after the creditors and bondholders).
+This explains the "preferred" label.

 The Pros and Cons of Buying Preferred Stock ETFs

-Before buying preferred stock ETFs, investors are wise to learn the pros and cons of these unique investment securities.
+Before buying preferred stock ETFs, you should learn the pros and cons of these unique securities.

 Preference in bankruptcy